CyberFlameGO/svnpython/Doc/library/logging.rst

       69 myapp.area2     WARNING  Jail zesty vixen who grabbed pay from quack.
       69 myapp.area2     ERROR    The five boxing wizards jump quickly.

+Note that there are some security issues with pickle in some scenarios.
+If these affect you, you can use an alternative serialization scheme by overriding the :meth:`makePickle` method and implementing your alternative there, as well as adapting the above script to use your alternative serialization.

+.. _arbitrary-object-messages:

 Using arbitrary objects as messages
 -----------------------------------